You know what annoys me? People who stand still on escalators.

 Share this post within 10 seconds if you agree!
 Don’t share and you will get AIDS.

-Find out more about Facebook Like Bait, Like Farming and Buying Facebook Likes here :
+Find out more about Facebook Like Scams, Like Farming and Buying Facebook Likes here :